 Castle Craig provides a facility to address these issues, with the support of healthcare specialists and those who have been in or are currently in a similar position.

 You can fill out a self-assessment questionnaire here or click here to find out more about professional assessment for alcohol and drug issues.

-Alternatively, if you would like to talk to one of Castle Craig’s advisors, and learn more about what treatment could suit you, call the 24-hour helpline on 0808 231 1219.
+Alternatively, if you would like to talk to one of Castle Craig’s advisors, and learn more about what treatment could suit you, call the helpline on 0808 231 1219.

 Castle Craig also provide an executive treatment option, which is an intensive rehab plan with added wellness activities for clients.
 Download brochure here.

 Last Updated on January 10, 2024 by Ravi Kirthy